NativeScript/docs-v7/getting-started.md

 > **Tip**: Although this article doesn't include it, TypeScript is a first-class citizen in NativeScript.
 If you'd like to use TypeScript, create .ts files instead of .js files.
 NativeScript takes care of compiling them to JavaScript and using them automatically.
 You'll find sample TypeScript code provided throughout our documentation.

 The first thing to notice here is the use of the `exports` keyword.
 If you're familiar with Node.js this might look familiar, as NativeScript modules adhere to the [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) spec.
 If you're not familiar with Node, all you need to know is that the `exports` keyword is used to expose a JavaScript module's public API.
-In this case, the `exports` keyword is used to expose two functions to this page's view: `loaded` and `add`.
-The view's `<Page>` binds to the `loaded` function with `<Page loaded="loaded">`, and the view's `<Button>` bind to the `add` function with `<Button tap="add"></Button>`.
+In this case, the `exports` keyword is used to expose two functions to this page's view: `onPageLoaded` and `add`.
+The view's `<Page>` binds to the `onPageLoaded` function with `<Page loaded="onPageLoaded">`, and the view's `<Button>` bind to the `add` function with `<Button tap="add"></Button>`.

-The other thing to note is the `page.bindingContent = pageData` assignment in the `loaded` function.
-This line sets the `pageData` `Observable` object as the *binding content* of this page.
+The other thing to note is the `page.bindingContext = pageData` assignment in the `onPageLoaded` function.
+This line sets the `pageData` `Observable` object as the *binding context* of this page.
 Simply put, this line means that properties of the `pageData` object are accessible in the UI components using the `{{ }}` syntax.
 For example, the page's `<ListView>` binds to the `pageData` object's `tasks` property using `<ListView items="{{ tasks }}">`.

-The power of using an MVVM approach is best seen in the first line of the `add()` function:
+The biggest benefit of this MVVM approach is that NativeScript keeps your user interface up to date as your data changes.
+For example consider the first line of the `add()` function:

 ```JavaScript
 tasks.push({ name: pageData.get("task") });
 ```

-This line of code adds the user-provided task to the `tasks` array, but it doesn't only do that.
-Because the `tasks` array is setup as an `ObservableArray`, and because the `tasks` array is bound to the page's `<ListView>` (`<ListView items="{{ tasks }}">`), this call also adds the user-provided value to the list shown on the screen—automatically!
+Because the `tasks` array is set up as an `ObservableArray`, and because the `tasks` array is bound to the page's `<ListView>` (`<ListView items="{{ tasks }}">`), this call adds the user-provided value to the list shown on the screen—automatically.

 This code is not only clean, it also helps to decouple your XML UI declaration from your JavaScript logic.
-In this case, your JavaScript doesn't need to know which UI components are bound to this data; it is just managing JavaScript objects and letting the XML take care of the rest.
-NativeScript fully embraces this separation-of-concerns-based approach to building apps.
-This approach extends to how you style your apps.
+In this case, your JavaScript doesn't need to know which UI components are bound to this data; it just manages JavaScript objects and lets the XML take care of the rest.
+NativeScript fully embraces this separation-of-concerns-based approach to building apps, and this approach extends to how you style your apps.

 > **TIP**: For more details on how NativeScript's data binding works, check out out our [Data Binding](bindings.md) documentation.